MariaReyna24/Modality/README.md

 # User Stories:

 - As a user Kermit would like to have a sheet view that shows his AddTextView so he can fill out his yearbook quote.
-- As a user Kermit wants to make sure that when he deletes an item from his list there is a alert that will ask him "Are you sure you want to delete this item?"'
+- As a user Kermit wants to make sure that when he deletes an item from his list there is a alert that will ask him "Are you sure you want to delete this item?"
 - As a user Kermit wants to be able to add items to his list incase he wants to buy other things.

 # Guiding Resources